-8.9 Tuning the Idle Air Control Motor
+B.8.
+Tuning the Idle Air Control Motor

-Once an engine is running, and the parameters from have been tuned, the "Tuning the Idle Air Control Motor Section" can be turned on.
+Once an engine is running, and the parameters from Sections B.1-B.7 have been tuned, the IAC motor can be turned on.
 The IAC motor has a few settings to establish the proper idle speed without oscillation.
 Also the IAC motor has the ability to provide increased air to the engine during cranking, without opening the throttle.
 The IAC motor will only work if the TPS voltage is below that which is defined in the "TPS Parameters" section.
 So if the TPS voltage is 1.5 volts at idle, the "TPS Voltage at Closed Throttle" will need to be set to 1.55 volts in the software in order for the IAC function to turn on.